 What I quickly found out was, I didn’t even need the 33 items!
 Shocking.
 This is from the girl whose closet used to be stuffed to the brim.

 Having a capsule is so great.
 I love the clothes I have…now.
 I didn’t use to.
 And I messed up at first and had to fix it.
 But now I’m so happy!
 I’ve learned to mix and match and have so many outfits from a minimal stack…thanks to my friend Erinn who gave me a lesson on outfits.
+If parts of your watch are worn, these will need to be replaced and the movement will require re-assembly and lubrication so it’s best to leave the job to a Timex watch repair professional.

 I needed to add a few things to my capsule, so I went to Target and other stores and tried to find some stuff.
 I quickly learned that…dude, I hate shopping.
 Like, I HATE SHOPPING.
 I left with one pair of skinny jeans that I haven’t worn but 4 times because it’s so hot here I feel like my butt sweats just looking at them.